gustavo-sb/boilerplate/README.md

 - `lint`: runs the linter in all components and pages
 - `test`: runs jest to test all components and pages
 - `generate <ComponentName>`: generates a new component under `src/components` folder
-- `build-storybook`: create the build version of storybook